numberoverzero/bloop/README.markdown

 }
 ```

-`engine.bind()` is doing more work than constructing the above - it also
-handles retries with exponential backoff on create/describe calls, and polls
-until the table reaches the expected state (ACTIVE).

-Without using any addtional features, bloop is great for modeling your tables
-and ensuring they are ready for use, simply by declaring classes and calling
-`engine.bind`.
+`engine.bind()` is also verifying existing tables against the expected table
+for a model, and throwing on a mismatch.
+It then busy polls until the table
+(and any GSIs) are in an active state.

 ## Additional features